1MmM1/AmbigQA/README.md

 In order to experiment on AmbigQA, you can simply repeat the process with NQ-open, with only two differences - (i) specifying `--ambigqa` and `--wiki_2020` at several places and (ii) initialize weights from models trained on NQ-open.
 Step-by-step instructions are as follows.

 First, make DPR retrieval predictions using Wikipedia 2020.
 You can do so by simply repeating Step 2 and Step 3 of [DPR Retrieval](#dpr-retrieval) with `--wiki_2020` specified.

+Note: if you are using a checkpoint, there is no need to run the next three code segments.
+You may skip directly to the fourth code segment to fine tune on AmbigNQ.
 ```
 $ for i in 0 1 2 3 4 5 6 7 8 9 ; do \ # for parallelization
     python3 cli.py --do_predict --bert_name bert-base-uncased --output_dir out/dpr --dpr_data_dir {dpr_data_dir} --do_predict --task dpr --predict_batch_size 3200 --db_index $i --wiki_2020 \